Background Image for Header:

 sheri.chisholm@mail.wvu.edu

-Is a local society on the WVU Potomac State College campus.
+Sigma Phi Omega is a local society on the WVU Potomac State College campus.
 The society was founded in 1923 by the faculty of Potomac State College to honor students’ academic achievement and engagement in campus activities.
 Students are invited to join and are inducted during the spring.

 Lisa Zyga